SocksTheWolf/SkyScheduler/README.md

 ## Features

+- **Multiple user/account handling**: Have your friends also be able to post and repost stuff automatically!
+Wow!
 - **Bluesky Post Scheduling**: Schedule multiple posts to your Bluesky account
 - **Hourly Time Slots**: Time selection is limited to hourly intervals to optimize worker execution and reduce unnecessary runs
 - **Simple and Lightweight**: Minimal setup and easy to use